-8 Ways Time Tracking Apps Solve the Challenges of Remote Working
+8 Ways a Time Tracking App Solves the Challenges of Remote Working

 Updated March 4, 2021

 Are you an employer with a virtual team?
 If so, you have probably discovered that it takes some effort to stay productive.
-Here are the challenges you may be facing, for instance.
+Here are the challenges you may be facing, for instance, that may be helped with a time tracking app.

 Virtual Staff Management Challenges